onyx-platform/onyx-kafka/README.md

 must be used to fix the number of the peers for the task to the number of partitions read by the task.

-NOTE: The `:done` sentinel (i.e. batch processing) is not supported if more than one partition is auto-assigned i.e. the topic has more than one partition and `:kafka/partition` is not fixed.
-An exception will be thrown if a `:done` is read under this circumstance.

 Catalog entry:

 ```clojure